wagtail/wagtail/docs/deployment/flyio.md

 3. `SECURE_PROXY_SSL_HEADER = ("HTTP_X_FORWARDED_PROTO", "https")` ensures that Django can detect a secure HTTPS connection if you deploy your site behind a reverse proxy like Heroku.
 4. `SECURE_SSL_REDIRECT = True` enforces HTTPS redirect.
 This ensures that all connections to the site are secure.
 5. `ALLOWED_HOSTS = os.getenv("DJANGO_ALLOWED_HOSTS", "*").split(",")` defines the hostnames that can access your site.
 It retrieves its values from the `DJANGO_ALLOWED_HOSTS` environment variable.
 If no specific hosts are defined, it defaults to allowing all hosts.
-6. `EMAIL_BACKEND = "django.core.mail.backends.console.EmailBackend"` configures your site to use the console email backend.
-You can configure this to use a proper email backend for sending emails.
+6. `EMAIL_BACKEND = "django.core.mail.backends.smtp.EmailBackend"` configures your site to use SMTP email backend.
+Used to send actual emails using third-party email service provider.

 **Note:** Fly.io does not support email services out of the box.
 You need to set up third-party SMTP service providers to send emails from your Django application.